The HPV vaccination is for for men and women and helps protect against cervical cancer, genital warts & some other types of cancers.

 3. Does the HPV vaccination have any side effects?

-As with other types of vaccine, you may experience minor side effects such as redness, swelling or tenderness where you received your vaccinations.
+As with other types of vaccines, you may experience minor side effects such as redness, swelling or tenderness where you received your vaccinations.
 Occasionally, you may experience bruising, fever, headaches, dizziness or nausea.
 Find out more about the HPV vaccine here.